mathigon/textbooks/content/exploding-dots/content.md

 ---

-We’ll answer this later in this course – but you might also think that the entire questions sounds a bit dubious.
+We’ll answer this later in this course – but you might also think that the entire question sounds a bit dubious.
 There is no way we could _actually write down_ infinitely many 9s – it would take infinitely long.
 We have to cheat by writing dots and using our imagination.
 The question should really be: